maxorenjoysnekos/official-skid-list/README.md

 > **Energized (Edward Deegan)**
 - "Developed": Some NN Client that I [deobfuscated](https://masterof13fps.com/forum/index.php?threads/pace-client-dobfuscated-and-decompiled-imagine-using-superblaubeere-obf-in-2021.7511/)
 - Clown Reason: Hard on the internet, pussy irl.
 This guy is the type of guy you would use the term "Bri'ish."
-I deobfuscated his skid and leaked it to the public, ever since, he has been shitting his pants xD (his face is also public [here](https://www.youtube.com/channel/UCXiPmFhdxukVg-nfj0HwKCg)
+I deobfuscated his skid and leaked it to the public, ever since, he has been shitting his pants xD (his face is also public [here](https://www.youtube.com/channel/UCXiPmFhdxukVg-nfj0HwKCg))

 > **Memer**
 - Clown Reason: Does not know a dogsfuck about java and is still in a clients development team, this dumb fuck sucks marshy off whenever marshy feels depressed about me making fun of him.

 > **Omikron**
 - "Developed": Skidma (Sigma)
 - Clown Reason: If you think this guy shouldn't be on this list, you are seriously retarded, he has pasted many clients for his shit skid called "Sigma", he has been pasting ever since daddy Arithmo has left.
-I never knew french people made such hidden bitcoin, and monero miners until i tried his shit rat, L
 [His Urban Dictionary](https://www.urbandictionary.com/define.php?term=Omikron)   "A retarded hypocrite who constantly steals other peoples code and whenever called out on it he sends his 11 year old fanbase to attack that person."

 > **LeakedPVP**